 Honors Program in Medical Education

 The Honors Program in Medical Education provides an opportunity for highly talented high school seniors to be admitted to an undergraduate program and to the Feinberg School of Medicine and to complete their formal premedical and medical studies in seven or eight years.
 Applicants should be able to qualify for advanced placement in chemistry and mathematics.
 Each year a small number of students are admitted to the program and to Weinberg College, the School of Communication, or the McCormick School.
 Only candidates applying directly from high school are considered.
 For information on applying, see Special Admission Programs.
+The HPME program will not be taking any applications in 2020.
+Please refer to the HPME website for more information.

 In addition to the required science courses, HPME students enrolled in Weinberg College fulfill the college’s general education requirements by taking courses in four areas of inquiry: social and behavioral sciences, historical studies, ethics and values, and literature and fine arts.
 They complete at least one first-year seminar as well as other Weinberg College requirements.
 The third year is usually devoted to completing the requirements for a BA in Weinberg College by doing advanced coursework in the major and/or to studying abroad in a Northwestern-affiliated program.
 Students may also take an additional undergraduate year at Northwestern.